nmahdi/fishing-loot/README.md

 - Support for enchant levels

 # Notes
 This is a project I made for fun.
-Do not expect any updates.
+Do not expect fast updates.

-Support will be very limited, add Mahdi#2374 on discord for support.
+For reporting bugs & support message Mahdi#2374 on Discord.
+(Support will be very limited, I apologize in advance)